Business Data Only

 People publicly linked to company’s leadership or LinkedIn page

 Contact’s job title at given company

 DataHoot collects information from publicly available sources and from its trusted business partners who collect data in accordance with all applicable privacy laws.
 DataHoot also uses algorithms and machine learning to complete email addresses based on standard corporate email patterns.

 DataHoot ensures that data collection and processing are done following all applicable privacy laws, including providing individuals with greater control over their data.
 We do our best to bring together contact information from various public sources (such as is available on the internet through Bing Search).

 The "trade data", which contain importing / exporting information, are from the Bill of Lading for shipments, reported by importers / exporters to the different governmental agencies.

+The United Nations (UN Comtrade Database) provides free access to detailed global trade data to public in the world.
 In the U.S., maritime records have been public for decades.
 The Department of Homeland Security provides raw data, which consists of all available information on the bill of lading for each shipment entering a U.S. port.
 The United States data is obtained through the FOIA (Freedom of Information Act) and is considered public records.